logos-maker/ikiGUI/README.md

 _A screenshot of a simple plugin example using ikiGUI_

 # ikiGUI
-The smallest cross platform audio plugin GUI library availible, with a minimum of dependencies.
-And it only uses old standard system libraries for maximum compability.
+The smallest cross platform audio plugin GUI library availible, that don't use any third party libraries.
-There is also a example in the example folder on how to use it with SDL2, to prove that there is other uses for this library also.
+- Can be used for making audio plugin GUI's.
-- Cross compiles 100% identical code to Linux and Windows
+- Cross compiles 100% identical code to Windows and Linux.
+- 100% identical graphics for all supported platforms.
+- It selects the platform specific code automatically.
+- For self contained plugs, with no external files.
+- Require no build system for compilation.
-- It sets up a A8R8G8B8 framebuffer for the entire plugin window.
+- It sets up a A8R8G8B8 framebuffer (also known as ARGB8888) for the entire plugin window.
 - Uses 32bit pixels (24bit color and 8bit alpha channel).
-- Easy to connect to other libraries like SDL for usage in stand alone applications.
-- Uses no third party libraries.
+- Can make precalculated compositing of images with transparancy.
 - Super small code base
-- Easy to animate graphics
+- Makes it easy to animate graphics.
-- Easy to make columns or rows of knobs, buttons or monospace letters.
+- Makes it easy to make columns and rows of knobs, buttons or monospace letters.
-- Convenient for debuging, printing text and numbers directly on the plugin GUI.
-- Optimized to be easy to learn and use.
-- To be able to write incredibly fast loading plugins.
-- Faster learing curve as C is many times easier language to learn than C++
-- Can be used with C++ also.
+- Can be used with C or C++
-- Faster deep knowledge to improve code base and do innovations by your own.
-- Can make precalculated compositing of images.
+- Has compilation flag to strip away 100% of all platform depentant code.

 Example code for using it making audio plugins can be found here... https://github.com/logos-maker/RST

-## Why on earth is it so small?
-- So you have much less to learn to do a plugin.
-- It's so you one day should understand all code.
-- So you can add things yourself if needed.
-- So it gets a lot less possible bugs.
-Ever heard of crashing audio plugins?
-- So it gets very easy to port it to other languages and platforms.
-- So the plugins opens much faster.
-- So it uses the instruction CPU cache that is 50 times faster than RAM memory.

-## GUI lib in C for iki graphics
+## ikiGUI Graphics/GUI lib in C
-It's a new cross platform audio plugin GUI library for tiled graphics with alpha channel and animations, that uses almost no code at all.
+It's a cross platform, graphics library for tiled graphics with alpha channel and animations, that uses almost no code at all.

-It's currently availible to Windows and Linux, and selects the platform specific code automatically.

 You can place graphic elements one by one or use character/tile maps (an old concept widely used in the 80's and in 2D computer games).
 Tile maps it's a simple way to make columns and rows of knobs for example and animate them.